CryptoGirls/trx-token-pool/README.md

 Edit poollogs.json and modify the lines with your settings:
 - lastpayout: the unixtimestamp of your last payout or the date of pool starting
-- totalwithdraw: Total of the TRX claimed from tronscan.org.
-Every time you will claim rewards, you have to add that value here

 ### Private pool